Menu

 What is growth mindset?

-In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work — brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.
-Our greatest scientists, sportspeople, politicians and academics have all had these qualities.
+Our greatest scientists, sportspeople and academics all have these qualities.

-• We remember it’s always OK to make mistakes – we learn from them
+• It’s always OK to make mistakes – we learn from them

-• We never give up!
-We try a different approach, or use a different strategy
+• Never give up!
+Try a different approach, or use a different strategy

-• We learn from each other – you guys often make the best teachers!
+• Try to learn from each other – our peers can often make the best teachers!

-• We take risks – we don’t limit ourselves by taking the easy option
+• Take risks – don’t limit yourself by taking the easy option

-• We join in as much as possible – and we learn much more by being involved
+• Join in as much as possible – we learn much more by being an active participant

 • We remember that mastering something new feels so much better than doing something you can already do

-• We remember that the brain is making new connections all the time – the only thing you need to know is that you can learn anything!
+• We remember that the brain is making new connections all the time – you can literally learn anything!

 Top